RECHARGE DINNER - RECHARGE ACTIVITIES

 After dinner, participate in one or more of our activities or simply enjoy the rest of your evening.

-If you are interested in joining us for dinner, please make a reservation by Tuesday noon before the Wednesday dinner.
 You can make a reservation by clicking the link below:

 ROAD OF DISCIPLESHIP: Making Disciples through Nurture and Learning